Affiliate disclosures examples for bloggers and media website

 Long story short, getting caught without an affiliate disclosure is a good way to get slapped with a fine or even have your website shut down.

 But don’t see affiliate link disclosures as something negative.
-By displaying a correct affiliate disclaimer you are being transparent and this is key to build trust amongst your audience.
+By displaying a correct affiliate disclaimer you are being transparent and this is key to building trust amongst your audience.

 It’s no secret that people are getting some kind of compensation when promoting x product or service.
 If people follow you is because they trust your criteria or share some similar points of view.
 Being rewarded for your work is normal and the more transparent you are about it, the more your audience will appreciate you.